akash1997/Coffee-Jukebox/README.md

 ## **References**

-For a more clear idea on the development of this app, have a look at these blogs which deal with the development of this app from scratch.
+For a more clear idea on the development of this app, have a look at the blog which deal with the development of this app from scratch.

 [Coffee Jukebox Blog](https://coffee-jukebox.blogspot.in)